 These herbs are all well suited to less sun:

 While the following herbs, traditionally grown in full sun, will grow OK in less.
 They will still taste good, if not quite as full flavoured as full sun.

-Most shoots or microgreens (ie harvested when just a few inches tall) will grow productively in less sun including
+Shoots or microgreens (ie harvested when just a few inches tall) that will grow productively in less sun include:

 - fava bean and broad bean

 Fruits often need lots of sun to develop and ripen.
 The exceptions tend to be the woodland fruits that have evolved to ripen in dappled shade.
 Professional growers will grow many of these fruits in full sun for a sweeter fruit, but they will ripen fine in less sun – and, depending on your palette, the slightly less sweet fruit can be a bonus.
 All the following can be grown in containers.
 The best suited are probably blueberries and alpine strawberries - so these make a good choice to start.

 - alpine strawberries

 - rhubarb (in a big pot)

 It’s more difficult to grow food productively in a space with very little or no sun.
 Crops can grow weak and spindly – and will often be more susceptible to pests and disease.
 In less sun, the brighter your space is, the easier it will be to grow.
 See if you can reflect more light into it – for example by painting walls white or adding a white or mirrored backdrop.
 From my experience of growing in little or no sun, here are some crops I’d recommend to try first.